RyanS-Cpt/high-scores-react/README.md

 ### Level 1 Challenge

-Write a React app which displays high score tables for the given data.
+`Write a React app which displays high score tables for the given data.`

-Each country must have its own High Score table displayed.
+* Each country must have its own High Score table displayed.

-Your app must be hosted on Netlify (see "Hosting" below).
+* Your app must be hosted on Netlify (see "Hosting" below).

-You must make AT LEAST:
+* You must make AT LEAST:

-HighScoreTable - a table with a country name and a list of player-scores for that country.
+- HighScoreTable - a table with a country name and a list of player-scores for that country.
-PlayerScore - component responsible for displaying a single score by one player (e.g. as one line of the table) (e.g. Neill 2000)
+- PlayerScore - component responsible for displaying a single score by one player (e.g. as one line of the table) (e.g. Neill 2000)

-Getting Started
+## Getting Started
-Don't clone this repo.
+`Don't clone this repo!`

 Make your own React app using create-react-app.
 See (this guide) if you have forgotten how.